 ISO standards are key to digital transformation, creating a common approach that enables manufacturers to more quickly and efficiently get products to market, whilst ensuring they remain secure and resilient, and trusted by both manufacturers and end users.
-Ultimatetly, a common approach could enable a single dedicated certification process.

 Introduction:

 In our white paper, Cryptographic module certification: The way forward, we discussed how ISO/IEC 19790 is enabling digital transformation by creating a common global approach to the security certification of cryptographic modules - that is, the hardware, software, and/or firmware that carries out approved security functions within computer and telecoms systems.